 Are you enrolled in MohsAIQ or considering enrolling?
 Concerned about the time commitment or looking to make Mohs surgery data entry more efficient?
 Join Dr. Howard Rogers, Chair of the National Registry and Outcomes Committee and ArborMetrix Program Manager Derek Punches as they highlight MohsAIQ in this 30-minute webinar.
-Topics covered will include data sheets and tools to allow data entry by staff, maximizing efficiency, ensuring data completeness, and reporting of quality measures.
+Topics covered include data sheets and tools to allow data entry by staff, maximizing efficiency, ensuring data completeness, and more.